exanauts/CompressedSensingIPM.jl/benchmarks/README.md

 - **crystal.jl**

-Applies the same solver to a real-world problem of **104 million variables**, comparing CPU and GPU performance on a crystallographic dataset.
+Applies our compressed sensing solver on a real-world problem of **104 million variables**, comparing CPU and GPU performance on a crystallographic dataset.

+- **mastodonte.jl**

+Applies our compressed sensing solver on problems from ANL stored in files `*.h5`.

 ## Preferences